MDAnalysis/MDAnalysis.github.io/_posts/2022-12-6-uma_outreachy.md

 title: Outreachy Report - 2022 Improve MDAnalysis by implementing type hinting
 ---
 ## About Me
 I am Uma Kadam , a Computer Science and Engineering undergraduate at Indian Institute Of Information Technology Guwahati.
-My interests primararily lie in exploring ML & AI which is evident from my research internship experience on NLP .
-Participating in numerous hackathons, some of which I won, allows me to explore new technologies and domains in computer science.
+My interests primarily lie in exploring ML & AI which is evident from my research internship experience on NLP .
+Participating in numerous hackathons, some of which I won, allowed me to explore new technologies and domains in computer science.
 My involvement with Outreachy provided me with a first-hand introduction to Open Source and set me on the path to a successful career in technology.

 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://in.linkedin.com/in/uma-kadam-7885341b0)
 &nbsp;